mnaderian/tailwind-components/README.md

 # MN Tailwind Components
-Tailwind CSS components developed for the convinience of me and everybody else.
+Tailwind CSS components developed for the convinience of everyone.
+Let's add our Tailwind Components here!

 ## Development
 The components in this repo are under development and once a component is finished it will be added to the repository.